onurdemirk/onurdemirk/README.md

 # Hi, I'm Onur.

-I'm a **Front-End Developer** specialized in **React & JavaScript**, transitioning from nearly four years as an **SAP CX Technical Consultant**
+I'm a **Full-Stack Developer** specializing in **React & Node.js**, transitioning from **4 years of SAP CX Technical Consulting** to building modern web applications.
+Passionate about clean code, user-centric design, and solving real-world problems.

 ---

 ## About Me

-I successfully completed the front-end curriculum of [The Odin Project](https://www.theodinproject.com/)
+- Completed **1,000+ hours** of hands-on training via [The Odin Project](https://www.theodinproject.com/) (Full-Stack Path).

-I'm also actively learning **Node.js** to expand my back-end development capabilities.

 My previous consulting background sharpened my problem-solving skills and adaptability.
-Now, I'm excited to bring these qualities into front-end development, where I craft user-centric web interfaces.
+Now, I'm excited to bring these qualities into Full-Stack development, where I craft user-centric web interfaces.

 I'm open to new opportunities where I can grow as a developer and contribute to innovative projects.